devirox/Devirox/devirox/README.md

 ## Authentication overview

 - Users can register and sign in with email and password credentials.
-- Passwords are hashed with `bcryptjs` and stored in a Prisma-managed SQLite database.
+- Credentials are hashed with Node.js `scrypt` and stored in a JSON file at `data/users.json` for an easy-to-review demo setup.
-- Signed JSON Web Tokens (JWTs) issued with `jose` are stored as secure HTTP-only cookies for session management.
+- Session cookies contain HMAC-signed payloads to verify authenticity without external dependencies.
 - Middleware protects `/dashboard` while redirecting signed-in users away from the `/login` and `/register` routes.

 ## Useful scripts